open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-Contributions MUST adhere to either a coding or writing style guide, either the codebase community's own or an existing one that is advertised in or part of the codebase. | yes | [Style guides](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md)
+The codebase MUST use a coding or writing style guide, either the codebase community's own or an existing one referred to in the codebase. | yes | [Style guides](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md)
 Contributions SHOULD pass automated tests on style. | yes |
-The codebase SHOULD include inline comments and documentation for non-trivial sections. | yes | add to contributing guidelines
+The style guide SHOULD include expectations for inline comments and documentation for non-trivial sections. | yes | add to contributing guidelines
-Including sections on [understandable English](https://standard.publiccode.net/criteria/understandable-english-first.html) in the style guide is OPTIONAL. |  |
+Including expectations for [understandable English](https://standard.publiccode.net/criteria/understandable-english-first.html) in the style guide is OPTIONAL. |  |

 ## [Document codebase maturity](https://standard.publiccode.net/criteria/document-maturity.html)